mifatran/Team7/README.md

 # A Theme Park Web App

-## Install react-router-dom in with 'npm i react-router-dom' for this web app to work
+## Install react-router-dom with 'npm i react-router-dom' for this web app to work

 ## Available Scripts